MattLemmon/g/vers/README.g8.txt

          I had to install some dependency packages as well.

-2. SECOND, copy g.git from https://github.com/MattLemmon/g.git
+2. Second, clone g.git from https://github.com/MattLemmon/g.git
     This will give you everything you need to start playing GalaxyCraft.